xenify-io/litepaper/README.md

 **Where:**

-- *BC* - represents the burn contribution of the user.
 - *SC* - represents the swap contribution of the user.
+- *TCD* - is the total amount of XNF tokens distributed in a cycle.
+- *USF* - is the swap fees paid by a specific user in a cycle.
 - *TSF* - is the total swap fees paid in a cycle by all users.
-- *USF* - is the swap fees paid by a specific user in a cycle.
-- *TCD* - is the total amount of XNF tokens distributed in a cycle.
-- *TBB* - is the total number of batches burned in a cycle by all users.
-- *UBB* - is the number of batches a specific user has burned in a cycle.

 <br>

-In the swap contribution formula, half of the total cycle distribution is proportionally divided based on the sum total of swap fees contributed by all users in the cycle.
-This process generates a specific value for each unit of swap fee paid.
-The individual user's swap contribution is then determined by multiplying this derived value by the amount of swap fees that the user has individually contributed during the cycle.
+Here’s how it works: The protocol calculates the user's swap contribution (SC) by first dividing the total XNF tokens distributed (TCD) by 2, as half of the XNF daily reward cycle is allocated to participants that perform swaps on supported chains.
+It then multiplies the result by the ratio of the user's swap fees (USF) to the total swap fees (TSF) paid by all users.
+This generates a specific value for each unit of swap fee paid and helps in determining the proportion of XNF tokens a user receives based on their individual contribution to the swap fees in a given cycle.

-The protocol merges the calculated burn contribution and swap contribution to accurately determine the total XNF distribution each user should receive.
-This methodical approach ensures an equitable distribution, crediting both the user's active engagement in token burns and their contribution in terms of swap fees.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

-## ◽️ Staking XNF Tokens
+## ◽️ Automatic Staking of XNF Tokens

-Within the protocol, all uncollected XNF tokens are automatically staked.
-This enables holders of XNF tokens to accrue native chain rewards.
-By restaking their already collected or unstaked XNF tokens, users can further boost their rewards.
 Both unclaimed and staked XNF tokens contribute to the accrual of native chain rewards, with each user's proportion determined by their stake in the total native chain reward pool.
+Designed with users in mind, the Xenify protocol has been integrated with an automated staking mechanism to ensure all uncollected XNF tokens are automatically staked on behalf of the user.

+This means that holders can enjoy the benefits of accruing native chain rewards without the hassle of collecting and staking XNF tokens on each cycle.
+Users who prefer a hands-on approach can also stake their tokens manually.
+By staking already collected or unstaked XNF tokens, users have the opportunity to further boost their rewards.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ Collecting XNF Token

-Upon the conclusion of each cycle, earned equity is ready for collection.
-While users can opt to collect their XNF equity from prior cycles, this action is not obligatory.
-Users may prefer to let their equity remain staked to maximize their native chain rewards or decide to collect it for trading purposes.
+Upon the conclusion of each cycle, users have the opportunity to collect their allocation of the daily XNF distribution.
+However, collecting XNF is not mandatory as all uncollected XNF tokens are automatically staked by the protocol.
+This will allow users to reap the benefits of native chain rewards.
+On the other hand, users may decide to collect their XNF for trading purposes.
+Whatever the preference, Xenify offers flexibility and control for every user.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ Unstaking XNF Tokens

-When XNF tokens are staked, they are held securely for two full daily cycles, including during any 'gap cycles'.
-After the initial cycle, staked tokens start to gather native chain rewards, derived from both the swap fees and burn fees.
-These fees are gathered into a pool and shared amongst XNF stakers.
-Once two cycles have elapsed, users can opt to unstake their XNF tokens, thereby reclaiming full ownership.
-At this juncture, all accumulated native chain rewards are dispersed to the user.
+To promote a secure and efficient ecosystem, staked XNF tokens are held for two full daily cycles, even during any 'gap cycles'.
+After the initial cycle, staked tokens begin to accumulate native chain rewards, generated from both swap fees and burn fees.
+These fees are collected into a reward pool, which is then distributed by the protocol among XNF stakers.
+Once the two cycles have elapsed, users have the option to unstake their XNF tokens, regaining complete ownership.
+At this point, all earned native chain rewards are promptly delivered to the user.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ Claiming Native Token Rewards

-Just like collecting equity, users can claim their accumulated native token rewards by withdrawing all previously earned native tokens.
-This feature allows users to easily access and manage their rewards, demonstrating Xenify's commitment to a user-friendly experience.
+Xenify allows users to effortlessly claim and withdraw their accumulated native token rewards at any time.
+This feature has been designed to simplify reward access and management, demonstrating Xenify's dedication to creating a user-friendly experience that sets it apart from the competition.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ Native Token Reward Distribution

-Each cycle sees a pool of native tokens accruing rewards, increasing with every transaction, whether it's a swap or a burn.
-Swap transactions contribute swap fees to the pool, while burn transactions contribute burn fees.
-These rewards are subsequently allocated at the end of each cycle, corresponding to the total number of XNF tokens a user has locked within the protocol, including both uncollected and staked tokens.
-In addition, the XNF tokens obtained from burning XEN or USDy and from swaps during the cycle also contribute to the total rewards.
-This reward structure emphasizes the benefits of active participation within the protocol.
+During each cycle, the accumulation of native reward tokens unfolds, wherein the reward pool gradually accumulates tokens collected from burn and swap fees.
+This will continue to grow with every transaction during the cycle, be it a swap or a burn.

+As the cycle comes to an end, these rewards are carefully allocated among XNF stakers based on the total number of XNF tokens an individual has staked within the protocol.
+This will encompass both uncollected and staked tokens, ensuring fairness and inclusivity.
+With this unique reward structure, Xenify is able to strengthen the demand and value for XNF and provide a compelling incentive for holders to actively participate in the protocol.
+This in turn, encourages long-term engagement while cultivating a growing user base and fortifying the protocol's growth.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)